mbabczynski/Portfolio/README.md

 # Portfolio

-My sample work products  as a QA tester and simple learning projects in Python.
+My sample work products  as a QA tester and simple projects in Python.

 Contact:
 Michał Babczyński